How I Became a Life Coach...

-NOT SO GOOD CHOICE: Moved from New York to Miami during college and got married.
+NOT SO GOOD CHOICE: Moved from New York to Miami during college to follow a guy.
 Have you ever spent a summer in Miami?
-I think the heat is what made me lose sight of my dreams.
-Didn’t stay in Miami and didn’t stay married!
+I think the heat made me lose sight of my dreams.
+Didn’t stay in Miami and didn’t stay with the guy.

 GOOD CHOICE: Moved to Los Angeles and got my Masters degree in Dance from UCLA.
 I think no longer being in the oppressive heat gave me the new-found strength to chair the dance program at USC (at age 25) which was the opportunity of a lifetime!

-NOT SO GOOD CHOICE: Getting married to a great and brilliant guy who wasn’t a good fit for me.
-Didn’t trust my intuition to call off the wedding although all of the warning signs were there.
+NOT SO GOOD CHOICE: Getting and staying married (20 years) to a brilliant guy who unfortunately wasn’t a good fit for me.
+Didn’t trust my intuition to call off the wedding although the warning signs were there.